jacksho-vfx/onepiece/docs/configuration_profiles.md

 `onepiece.toml` files and merged in the following order (lowest precedence first):

+> **Release spotlight (v1.0.0):** Profile resolution now includes workspace-level overrides, the active profile can be inspected with `onepiece profile`, and ingest commands honour new keys for resumable uploads, checkpoint tuning, and asyncio orchestration.

 1. **User configuration** – files located at:
    - `$XDG_CONFIG_HOME/onepiece/onepiece.toml` when `XDG_CONFIG_HOME` is set.
    - `~/.config/onepiece/onepiece.toml`